 Wall Flashing

-Wall flashing is used where a roof meets a vertical wall.
-It helps prevent water from getting behind siding, trim, or other exterior materials in these transition areas.
+Wall flashing is used where roofing materials meet a vertical wall.
+It helps keep water from getting behind siding, trim, or other exterior materials in those transition areas.

 Roof Flashing Problems Can Lead to Bigger Repairs